Emmanuel Community Church – Pierceland, SK

 The Emmanuel Community Church was originally known as the The Pierceland Mennonite Brethren Church.
 It began as a mission church under the auspices of the Western Children’s Mission.

-Beginning in 1939 Bethany Bible School students visited homes in the area and taught Daily Vacation Bible School.
+Beginning in 1939, Bethany Bible School students visited homes in the area and taught Daily Vacation Bible School.
 They also held church services in homes or in local schools.
 People actively involved in the beginning were Mr. and Mrs. Jacob Dyck, Ben Kroeker (Brotherfield), and George Giesbrecht (Hepburn).
 The first church building was made of squared logs and was built by local Christians.
 At first the building was divided into an auditorium and a manse.
-In 1960 a new church was built and in 1962 the church became indigenous.
+In 1960, a new church was built.

 Scope and Content